 Later in the evening, after hot showers, we went ashore and bought some fruit.
 There was almost no wind.
 We returned to Thetis and after an ouzo we cooked some Kalami potatoes in the oven and served them with an omelet.

 The night was quiet and the sky was clearing.

 Sunday May 23, 2010, Day 6

 This was a laid back easy day.
 I spoke on the phone with Yankos Krinos my fellow alumni and friend from Athens College.
-He and Sue are in Athens but will coming to Syros tonight.
+He and Sue were in Athens but will be coming to Syros tonight.
 So, we arranged to meet tomorrow.

-Alive spent the day with the computer editing the articles for the next issue of the Torch.
-I have no chance to do any editing for the Cruiser Log Wiki or to continue on the facelift of the Travels with S/Y Thetis site.
+Alice spent the day with the computer editing the articles for the next issue of the Torch.
+I had no chance to do any editing for the Cruisers Wiki or to continue on the facelift of the Travels with S/Y Thetis site.

 Monday May 24, 2010, Day 7

 In the morning we took the 9:30 bus to Ermoupolis where we did some shopping.
 We bought whole coffee beans, a chicken roast, capers, fruits, etc.